 The redesigned 2018 Equinox, for example, shed nearly 400 pounds —approximately 10 percent of its mass – compared with the outgoing model.
 Using a mixed-material strategy for strength and low weight, more than 80 percent of the Equinox’s body structure is composed of high-grade steel materials, with high-strength steel comprising nearly 20 percent.
 The mixed-material design is used on all recently introduced Chevrolet cars and crossovers.

 GM’s R&D team invented an industry-first welding technology to allow the use of more lightweight metal on future vehicles.
 This resistance spot-welding process enables the welding of aluminum to steel, which helps make vehicles lighter and more structurally robust.
-The process was adopted at the Detroit-Hamtramck plant on the Cadillac CT6.

 The company expects to grow its business over the next five years through key initiatives, including maintaining a strong market position in China with more SUV and luxury segments and electric vehicle offerings; expanding Cadillac’s vehicle portfolio into growing luxury segments; continuing the growth of GM Financial through the global expansion of services, and expanding aftersales and OnStar revenue opportunities globally.